 - 1 teaspoon vanilla

-- To make the frosting, melt the butter and place in a microwave safe bowl.
-Add the cocoa powder and stir until smooth.
-Add the confectioner’s sugar and sour cream alternately to the chocolate mixture and beat until fluffy.
+- To make the frosting, soften to butter so that it is mushy and almost but not quite melted.
+Sift the cocoa powder with the confectioners' sugar.
+Add the confectioner’s sugar mixture and sour cream alternately to the chocolate mixture and beat with a handheld mixer until fluffy, scraping sides of the bowl.
 Beat in the vanilla.

-3. Since the recipe calls for baking soda and no baking powder, I used natural cocoa, which is more acidic than Dutch process.
-Dutch process might work, but the natural was excellent.
+- Since the recipe calls for baking soda and no baking powder, I use natural cocoa, which is more acidic than Dutch process.
+I still haven’t tried this with Dutch process.